WHAT IS PENTECOSTALISM

 Pentecostals believe in salvation by faith, in the atoning sacrifice of Christ, in His literal resurrection, in the inspiration of the Scriptures, in a literal heaven and a literal hell, and in participating in the ceremonies of baptism and communion.
 We are known for emphasizing Jesus Christ, sanctification, the baptism of the Holy Spirit, healing and spiritual gifts.

 Pentecostals believe in the baptism of the Holy Spirit as a spiritual experience in which a believer is filled with God’s Spirit and endued with heavenly power to be a witness for Christ.
 Most Pentecostals believe this baptism to be an experience subsequent to conversion, however, it may occur upon conversion in some instances.
-Being baptised in the Holy Spirit is synonymous with being filled with the Holy Spirit.
+Being baptized in the Holy Spirit is synonymous with being filled with the Holy Spirit.
 Pentecostals point out that Spirit baptism/Spirit infilling is a promise in the Scriptures (see Luke 24:49, Acts 1:4) and that believers are called to it (see Ephesians 5:18).
 Pentecostals regard the normative evidence for the baptism in the Holy Spirit to be that of speaking in tongues.

 Pentecostals believe in divine healing, generally believing physical healing to be provided for in the atonement.
 Healing services are common in Pentecostal history and modern practice, and prayer, accompanied with the laying on of hands or anointing with oil, is often offered for the sick.